MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/how-to-ace-your-technical-interview.md

 * Do you have version control experience working with other developers
 * Do you use conventional commit messages
 * Can you merge pull requests
-* Are you familiar with other Git-based operations
+* Are you familiar with other common Git-based operations

 **So how can you get this experience before ever working on a team?
 A great way is to contribute to open-source projects!
-You will become familiar with team-based Git operations by actively contributing to open-source projects.**
+You will become familiar with team-based Git operations by actively contributing.**

 *An excellent place for beginners to get started with open-source is the EddieHub community!
 EddieHub is an open-source community that encourages and promotes communication best practices, as well as technical expertise in an inclusive and welcoming environment.* 🔗 *[http://eddiehub.org/](http://eddiehub.org/)*